Optical Lens Design/Consultancy

 Detailed Design

-With the project scope finalised and agreed the real design work will begin.
-Zemax optical design software will be used to generate the lens layout that meets the requirements.
-Then this can be imported into Solidworks to wrap the metalwork around it.
-The tolerance analysis will then be completed with optical design drawings created.
-Once the design has been finalised a design review will be carried out making sure all of the agreed requirements have been met.
-This is an important milestone because it reduces the chances of the design not meeting the set out goals saving time and money.
+Zemax optical design software will be used in creating a lens layout that meets the specified requirements.
+This layout will then be imported into Solidworks to incorporate the necessary metalwork.
+Additionally, tolerance analysis will be conducted and optical design drawings will be produced.
+Following the finalisation of the design, a thorough design review will be carried out to ensure that all agreed-upon requirements have been fulfilled.
+This milestone is particularly significant as it minimises the risk of the design falling short of the outlined goals, ultimately saving precious time and resources.

 Prototype production

-Once the design has been finalised the prototype batch will be manufactured here at our site in the UK.
-The lens will then be assembled and tested to make sure it meets the agreed scope.
+Once the optical design has been finalised, we will manufacture the prototype batch at our site in the UK.
+The lens will be carefully assembled and thoroughly tested to ensure it aligns with the agreed scope.

 Deliverables